BurningXFlame/gx/ds/README.md

 ## Generic Iterator with Lazy Evaluation

-In contrast to eager evaluation, where evaluation is performed immediately.
-An Iterator is lazily evaluated, i.e. not evaluated until it's necessary, e.g. when you drain an Iterator.
+In contrast to eager evaluation where evaluation is performed immediately, an Iterator is lazily evaluated, i.e. not evaluated until it's necessary, e.g. when you drain an Iterator.

 ```go
 import "github.com/burningxflame/gx/ds/iter"
 ```

-### From X to Iterator
+### From Other Types to Iterators

 **Create Iterators from Builtin Types**